Plan to keep your implant-supported teeth healthy

 One of the most popular questions we dentists get asked about tooth replacement is “How long will they last?”
 After all, you want to get the most out of your investment!
 One of the reasons dental implant-supported teeth are so popular is because they are known to hold up like natural, healthy teeth.
-As such, they should last the patient’s lifetime.
+As such, they should last the patient many years.
 Like natural teeth, though, implant health isn’t a guarantee.
-Many variables meet to help determine the long-term success of your new teeth.
+Several variables meet to help determine the long-term success of your new teeth.
 By partnering with quality professionals, the risk of developing unwanted complications is minimised:

 - We partner with specialists who are adept at precisely placing implants in the jawbone.

 - Dr. Asaria and his team are adept at properly placing the restoration on the implant.
 These crowns, bridges, or dentures protect the implant.

 - Care and expertise helps to put you in a good position for success.